Zarqa: Geography

 Zarqa is located in the Zarqa River basin in northeast Jordan.
 The city is situated 15 mi northeast of Amman, and its area is 60 square kilometers.

 Climate

 Zarqa has a cold semi-arid climate (Köppen climate classification: BSk).
 The average annual temperature is 17.4 °C, and around 182 mm of precipitation falls annually, mostly in winter months.
-Zarqa's elevation is 619 meters above sea level, and the city occasionally receives snowfall in winter.
+Zarqa's elevation is 619 meters above sea level.

 Demographics

-With 700,000 people as of 2010, Zarqa has the third-largest metropolitan population in Jordan after Amman and Irbid.
-Zarqa city proper is the second-most populous in Jordan after Amman, with a population of about 635,000.
+With a population of 929,300, Zarqa stands as the second most-populous city in Jordan after Amman, and the seventh in the Levant.
+The city forms a continuous urban area with Russeifa and Amman, creating a metro with a population of approximately 6,708,860.
+This makes it one of the most populous in the Middle East and the largest in the Levant.

 Districts of Greater Zarqa Municipality

 The city of Zarqa is divided into five districts that have a combined area of about 60 km2, and another two districts within the radius of influence of the city.